 When we ask anyone from the C-suite or a business leader what is their key priority for their company?
-The majority of them state that it is to capture innovation and foster an innovation culture.
+The majority of them state that it is to capture innovation and creative new ideas.

 But as a part of their latest research—State of Organizations 2023, McKinsey & Company surveyed more than 2500 business leaders around the world and found a contradictory result.